 All roads lead to Evansville - literally!
 Indiana has earned the endearing nickname “The Crossroads of America” because of the many major interstates that connect the rest of the country to the Hoosier state.
 It’s perfectly positioned between Indianapolis, Cincinnati, Nashville, and St. Louis - all under a three and a half hour drive.

 It’s also home to Evansville Regional Airport, which services frequent daily flights to five major cities - Atlanta, Dallas, Detroit, Charlotte, and Chicago, as well as non-stop flights to Destin and Orlando.
 Served by Allegiant, American Airlines, Delta and United, EVV is a welcoming gateway to southwest Indiana.
-In 2018, the airport completed a $20 million renovation project that led to improved passenger amenities and swifter airport services.
+The airport completed a $20 million renovation project that led to improved passenger amenities and swifter airport services.

 Once you arrive, there are five distinguished neighborhoods waiting to be explored.
 From the eclectic environment in Haynie’s Corner to the entertaining nightlife on West Franklin Street, they each offer unique accommodations, attractions, shopping, dining and drinks.